PHOENIX WARS

 With a limited missile supply, learning the locations of reload pads is critical.

-When using the Standard loadout, you typically need to land 2 of your 3 missiles to secure a kill — unless your target is already damaged.
+Using the Standard loadout, you typically need to land 2 of your 3 missiles to secure a kill — unless your target is already damaged.
 Because of this, combat often revolves around firing, reloading, and re-engaging.

-Hovering on or near reload pads too often might earn you the nickname "pad sitter," but controlling reload pads is a core strategic element of Phoenix Wars.
+Hovering on or near pads too often might earn you the nickname “pad sitter,” but controlling reload pads is a core strategic element of Phoenix Wars.

 Air Boost Module